 Any such transfers may be made at cost, or cost plus an interest rate or carrying cost charged from the time of acquisition to the time of transfer (including, as applicable, any related syndication/transfer costs and any associated taxes), notwithstanding that the fair market value of any such investments may have declined below or increased above cost from the date of acquisition to the time of such transfer.
 The Sponsor may also determine in its sole discretion another methodology for pricing these transfers, including fair market value at the time of transfer.
-It may be possible that CVC PES acquires transferred assets from a CVC Entity or CVC Fund at above fair market value, and/or separately sell assets to a CVC Entity or CVC Fund (including in the circumstances described under the sub-section headed "Further Conflicts Associated With Liquidity" of this Section) at below fair market value.
+It may be possible that CVC PES acquires transferred assets from a CVC Entity at above fair market value, and/or separately sell assets to a CVC Entity (including in the circumstances described under the sub-section headed "Further Conflicts Associated With Liquidity" of this Section) at below fair market value.
 The Board of Directors will (or the non-affiliated directors thereof), when required to, approve the price, terms and conditions of such transfer and may approve or waive any conflicts arising in connection therewith on behalf of the Shareholders.
-Also, the Sponsor may charge fees on these transfers to either or both of the parties to them (without deduction of, or offset against, the Management Fee) and CVC PES may have to accept limited representations and warranties as to the interests being acquired from a relevant CVC Entity.
-The Sponsor will be permitted to retain any portion of an investment initially acquired by them with a view to syndication to co-investors or other potential purchasers to the extent such portion has not been syndicated after reasonable efforts to do so.
-As part of structuring such syndication and warehousing arrangements, the Sponsor may require CVC PES to enter into conditional purchase agreements, whereby CVC PES agrees to acquire future warehoused investments: (i) prior to their original acquisition; and/or (ii) prior to CVC PES having the requisite available capital to acquire such assets, in each case with such sale being conditional upon CVC PES having sufficient available capital in order to acquire the relevant warehoused assets.
-The Sponsor may enter into a warehousing arrangement prior to the formation of CVC PES and, as part of the structuring of such syndication and warehousing arrangement, the Sponsor would expect to require CVC PES to enter into a conditional purchase agreement on similar terms to those described in the foregoing sentences.
+Also, the Sponsor may charge fees on these transfers to either or both of the parties to them (without deduction of, or offset against, the Management Fee) and CVC PES may have to accept limited representations and warranties as to the assets being acquired from a relevant CVC Entity.
+The Sponsor will be permitted to retain any portion of an investment initially acquired by them with a view to syndication to coinvestors or other potential purchasers to the extent such portion has not been syndicated after reasonable efforts to do so.
+As part of structuring such syndication and warehousing arrangements, the Sponsor may require CVC PES and the other CVC Entities to enter into conditional purchase agreements, whereby CVC PES or such other CVC Entities, as applicable, agree to acquire future warehoused investments: (i) prior to their original acquisition; and/or (ii) prior to CVC PES and such other CVC Entities having the requisite available capital to acquire such assets, in each case with such sale being conditional upon CVC PES and/or such other CVC Entities having sufficient available capital in order to acquire the relevant warehoused assets.
+The Sponsor may enter into syndication and warehousing arrangements prior to the formation of CVC PES or such other CVC Entities and, as part of the structuring of such syndication and warehousing arrangements, the Sponsor would expect to require CVC PES and such other CVC Entities to enter into a conditional purchase agreement on similar terms to those described in the foregoing sentences.
 Conflicts of interest are expected to arise in connection with these potential warehousing arrangements and any related affiliate transactions, including with respect to timing allocations of investments to such warehousing, structuring, pricing and other terms of the transactions related thereto.
-For example, the Sponsor will have a conflict of interest when it or another CVC Entity receives fees for warehousing and/or transferring to CVC PES all or a portion of an Investment.
-The Sponsor may also have conflicts of interest when determining the timing and order of CVC PES's acquisition of warehoused investments from other CVC Entities or from CVC Funds which the Sponsor (or another CVC Entity) manages and/or operates, for example, conflicts of interest relating to the previous and/or expected performance of such a warehoused investment.
+For example, the Sponsor will have a conflict of interest when it or receives fees, including an incentive allocation, for acquiring from and/or transferring to CVC PES all or a portion of a warehoused investment.
+The Sponsor may also have conflicts of interest when determining the timing and order of CVC PES's acquisition of warehoused investments from, or transfer of warehoused investments to, other CVC Entities, for example, conflicts of interest relating to the previous and/or expected performance of such a warehoused investment.